crypto-etl/docker-zcash/README.md

 ### Using rkt

-The configuration-file and data directory must be owned by the process **zcashd** runs as, which by default is `1000:1000`.
+The configuration-file and data directory must be owned by the user **zcashd** runs as, which by default is `1000:1000`.

 ```bash